johurul-haque/ts_crud/README.md

 └── tsconfig.json
 ```
 ## User type
-This is how a user is being stored in database.
+This is how a user is stored in the database.

 ```ts
 type User = {